Federal Judge Blocks Trump Changes to Reproductive Health Program

 Advocates are challenging the rule in several states — among them California, Oregon, and Maine.

 A federal judge in Oregon also said earlier this week that he plans to issue an injunction blocking the rules, though he has not yet specified the scope of his ruling.
+The judge, Michael McShane, described the rule as a "ham-fisted approach to public health policy," The Oregonian reported.

 That suit was brought by a coalition of more than 20 state attorneys general, Planned Parenthood and the American Medical Association.
 Planned Parenthood officials have said if the changes to Title X are allowed to take effect, the organization, which serves about 40% of the program's 4 million patients, would no longer be able to participate.

 Supporters of the Trump administration's regulations argue that no federal funds should go to any group involved in abortion.